StackExchange/so4t_interactions_report/README.md

-# Stack Overflow for Teams Interactions (so4t_interactions)
+# Stack Internal Interactions (so4t_interactions)
-An API script for Stack Overflow for Teams that creates a chord diagram, demonstrating how teams are interacting within the product.
+An API script for Stack Internal that creates a chord diagram, demonstrating how teams are interacting within the product.

 Example chord diagram: